sinusgamma/DRL-Banana-Navigation/README.md

 Then, place the file in the p1_navigation/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.

+## Training the AI

+The Navigation.ipynb file containes the training code.
+Running all the cells will train and save a new model.

 ## Testing the trained AI

 After setting up the environment you can test the DQN and Double DQN algorithm and watch the agents collecting bananas.
 Calling ```load_watch_ai.py 0``` will call the non-DoubleDQN agent, while ```load_watch_ai.py 1``` will call the DoubleDQN agent.